 Professor Mary P. Merva received B.A. degrees in both Geography and Economics from California State University, Long Beach in 1982.
 She went on to complete a Master of Arts in Economics at Rutgers University, where she subsequently obtained a Ph.D. in Economics in 1989.
 While studying at Rutgers she was invited in 1985 to teach economics for a year in the graduate school of Jilin University in the People’s Republic of China.

-After receiving her doctorate she took a position at the University of Utah, where she taught economics in both the undergraduate and graduate program.
-At the University of Utah she received the prestigious Superior Teaching Award from the College of Social and Behavioral Science.
+After receiving her doctorate, she accepted a position at the University of Utah, where she taught economics at both the undergraduate and graduate level.
+At the University of Utah, she was awarded the prestigious Superior Teaching Award from the College of Social and Behavioral Science.
 She also participated in the development of a televised economics course that was broadcast in the state of Utah for nearly a decade.
-In 1993, Professor Merva relocated with her family to Rome, Italy where she is currently Professor of Economics at John Cabot University teaching in the areas of finance, economics, and statistics.
+In 1993, Professor Merva relocated with her family to Rome, Italy.
+In 2006, Professor Merva earned the right to hold the Chartered Financial Analyst (CFA®) designation.

-2010 she was promoted to Vice President of Academics, a position that she continues to hold.
+Professor Merva served as Dean of Academic Affairs from 2007 to 2021.
+In 2010 she was promoted to Vice President of Academics, a position that she continues to hold.

 List of publications